How Much Does It Cost To Build An MVP: MVP Costs Explained

 For example, you may stumble upon such fabulous insights as:

-- MVP costs may start from as low as $500.
+- MVP cost may start from as low as $500.
 Spoiler: impossible.

 - MVP software costs may be as high as $1.5 million.
-Spoiler: if it costs $1.5 million, it’s likely not an MVP.
+Spoiler: if a minimum viable product costs $1.5 million, it’s likely not an MVP.
 Unless you’re building a spaceship to Mars.

 - A Prototype is a type of an MVP.
 Spoiler: it’s absolutely different concepts.